BGitana/Google-Books-Search/README.md

 # Google Books Search App **:books:**
-React-based, Google Books search, Node, Express and MongoDB
+MERN = React-based, Google Books search, Node, Express and MongoDB

 ### Overview

-**Google-Books-Search-App** is a fully-responsive game built with React.js.
-Click on any sea creature that you desire to begin the game.
-The images will all reshuffle themselves.
-Click on a new mollusk each time to earn points, but be careful!
-Clicking on the same mollusk twice will end the game.
+**Google-Books-Search-App** is a fully-responsive full MERN stack app.
+It displays books on user searches.
+Users can save them for for later review or purchase.
 Welcome to [Google-Books-Search-App](https://github.com/BGitana/Google-Books-Search).
 Enjoy!

 ### Prerequisites